 Testing Different Maps, Guns, and Operators

 You've probably had that one Siege Operator you've always wanted to try, but you didn't because you weren't sure if you'd use them correctly.
 Or, maybe you were worried you'd be unjustly flamed even though you 'know how to play Tachanka'.

 Fortunately, Unranked gives you an excellent idea of how you'd fare with that Operator.
-You can quickly assess whether your agent suits your playstyle and what gimmicks you can try out with them.
+You can quickly buttess whether your agent suits your playstyle and what gimmicks you can try out with them.
 In a nutshell, the Unranked playlist is undoubtedly the best environment to playtest and develop your comfortability with a particular Operator.

 The same holds true for maps as well.
 If you're struggling to figure out where the best angles, Operator strongholds, and all those ratty little spots are, you should probably hop into an Unranked queue and find it out for yourself.
 On top of all that, you can also find the best places to use your utility are as well.

 A nice way to practice your bomb site executes could be to play an Unranked match with your 5 stacks to perfect your timing if you really want to step your game up to the next level.